Cost of living support

 Residents are also asked to continue to flatten large cardboard boxes that do not fit into the clear recycling bags and to rinse and squash plastic bottles.

-Residents can visit colchester.gov.uk/recycling at any time to download a recycling calendar, look up their collection day, find out whether they are on a Blue or Green Week, what should go out that week and what can and cannot be recycled and report a missed collection.
+Residents can check their recycling calendar at any time to download a recycling calendar, look up their collection day, find out whether they are on a Blue or Green Week, what should go out that week and what can and cannot be recycled and report a missed collection.

 Audio copies of the recycling calendar are accessible on the Council’s website and braille copies available on request.